Star Wars: The Rise of Skywalker - 5 Things To Know Before Watching The Movie This Weekend

 Rey - the mysterious Jedi

 Daisy Ridley who plays the protagonist of the recent trilogy is a Jedi with an unknown origin who captured everyone's attention.
 Rey not being a Skywalker or a Kenobi and still harnessing the power of Force skillfully has raised many questions among fans.
 Within no time the young padawan becomes strong enough to become a formidable force against Kylo Ren.
-The Rise Of Skywalker, however, does hint that many questions about her past and future will be answered.
+Star Wars: The Rise Of Skywalker, however, does hint that many questions about her past and future will be answered.

-Well as a young apprentice of the Force, you now have enough knowledge and skill to enter the Millennium Falcon and enjoy the ride at light speed one last time.
+Well, as a young apprentice of the Force, you now have enough knowledge and skill to enter the Millennium Falcon and enjoy the ride at light speed one last time.